codelikeshit/codelikeshit.github.io/_posts/2015-05-18-tricky-action-mailer.md

     * Once I cloned the <a href="http://github.com/rails/rails" target="_blank">Rails source</a> code I jumped directly into <a href="https://github.com/rails/rails/blob/master/actionmailer/lib/action_mailer/base.rb " target="_blank">ActionMailer::Base</a> module and started browsing it.

-    * First thing I tried with it was calling ```send_email``` like a instance method but it didn't work, go and try it you will get the same exception.
+    * First thing I tried with it was calling ```send_welcome_email``` like a instance method but it didn't work, go and try it you will get the same exception.

         ```
-        MyAwesomeMailer.new.send_email(self, "Welcome to Interakt.co").deliver_now
+        MyAwesomeMailer.new.send_welcome_email(self, "Welcome to Interakt.co").deliver_now

         NoMethodError: private method `new' called for MyAwesomeMailer:Class